 ||Total Compensation||Pre-Tax Contribution Percentage of Income|

 The 401(a)(17) limits apply not only to employee contributions but also to employer contributions.
-Once you earn over the benefit eligible contribution limit ($290,000 for the 2021 year), your employer is no longer able to put money into your 401(k).
+Once you earn over the benefit-eligible contribution limit ($305,000 for the 2022 year), your employer is no longer able to put money into your 401(k).
 Many employers will set up non-qualified retirement plans so they can continue making contributions even if they cannot direct them to the 401(k), such as:

 Learn more about maximizing savings for Chevron employees

-- At Shell Oil, the organization continues their 10% contributions over the limit to the Provident Fund Benefit Restoration Plan (PF BRP).
+- At Shell Oil, the organization continues its 10% contributions over the limit to the Provident Fund Benefit Restoration Plan (PF BRP).

 Learn more about maximizing savings for Shell employees